Summary

 Analysis

-On July 13, 2024, about 1035 mountain daylight time, a Robinson Helicopter R-44 II, N6960, was substantially damaged when it was involved in an accident near Herriman, Utah.
+On July 13, 2024, about 1035 mountain daylight time, a Robinson Helicopter R-44 II helicopter, N6960, was substantially damaged when it was involved in an accident near Herriman, Utah.
 The instructor and student pilot were not injured.
-The helicopter was operated as a Title 14 Code of Federal Regulations Part 141 instructional flight.
+The helicopter was operated as a Title 14 Code of Federal Regulations Part 91 instructional flight.

-The flight instructor reported that he and his student departed from a nearby airport to perform simulated engine out autorotation maneuvers at a practice area a few miles to the southwest.
-While enroute to the practice area, the instructor discussed the maneuver before the student pilot took control of the helicopter and entered a simulated autorotation.
-With the student on the controls, the instructor lowered the collective, applied aft cyclic, right pedal, and rolled off the throttle to idle.
+The flight instructor reported that he and his student departed from a nearby airport to perform simulated engine out autorotation maneuvers with power recovery.
+While enroute to the nearby practice area, the instructor discussed, then demonstrated the maneuver with the student shadowing the flight controls.
+The instructor lowered the collective, applied aft cyclic, right pedal, and reduced the throttle to idle.

 As the instructor scanned the instrument gauges, he saw that the engine oil warning light, auxiliary fuel pump caution light, and alternator caution light were illuminated.
-The instructor rolled the throttle control to increase engine power and realized the engine had lost power.
-The flight instructor took control of the helicopter and initiated a landing to an open area.
-The flight instructor stated that as the helicopter settled to the ground, it touched down hard with minimal forward airspeed in a skids level attitude before it came to an abrupt stop.
-Subsequently, the main rotor blades struck the tail boom, and the tail rotor assembly separated.
+The instructor attempted to increase engine power, realized the engine had lost total power, and continued the autorotation to an open field.
+The instructor stated that, as the helicopter settled to the ground, it touched down hard with minimal forward airspeed in a skids-level attitude before it came to an abrupt stop.
+The main rotor blades subsequently struck the tailboom, and the tail rotor assembly separated.
+The helicopter came to rest upright.
+A review of the cockpit video showed that the engine rpm started at 100% before the maneuver.
+When the instructor reduced the engine power to idle, the engine rpm continued to decrease past idle and continued below 46%.

 Data Source